Our complaints and escalation procedure

 - Complaints Manager

-If we have been unable to resolve your complaint within 8 weeks of you raising this with us, or the situation has reached deadlock and you have been issued with a deadlock letter from us (meaning there’s nothing more we can do to solve your complaint), then you can contact the Ombudsman Services Communications.
+If we have been unable to resolve your complaint within 8 weeks of you raising this with us, or the situation has reached deadlock and you have been issued with a deadlock letter from us (meaning there’s nothing more we can do to solve your complaint) and the ISPA have not upheld your complaint, then you can contact the Ombudsman Services Communications.

 You must have followed the previous steps otherwise you may be referred back to us to allow us the opportunity to resolve any complaint.